 The Network usage concept lays down the planned train path usage over one model hour, for all sections of the rail network.
 It plans at least one freight train path per hour and in each direction on double-track sections and one train path per hour on sections that are mostly single-track.
-Transalpine freight traffic requires four train paths per hour in each direction on the Basel-Gotthard-Chiasso route, two on the Basel-Gotthard-Luino route, and three on the Basel-Lötschberg-Domodossola route.
+Transalpine freight traffic requires four train paths per hour in each direction on the Basel-Gotthard-Chiasso route, two on the Basel-Gotthard-Luino route, and three and a half on the Basel-Lötschberg-Domodossola route.
 It is the Federal Council’s responsibility to approve the Network usage concept and its updating.

 The Network usage plans lay down train path securing in detail, related to the individual timetable years.
 The Network usage plans are drawn up by the infrastructure managers six years before the timetable year in question, and updated as required.
 The FOT approves the Network usage plans at the request of the infrastructure managers.
 These plans are binding for infrastructure managers and the authorities, and serve as a basis for train path allocation.